puppylinux-woof-CE/frugalify/README.md

 The [aufs](http://aufs.sourceforge.net/) variant of frugalify supports encryption of the */upper* directory using [file system level encryption](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html).

 In every boot, the user is required to specify a passphrase. frugalify computes its SHA512 using [mbedtls](https://tls.mbed.org) to generate a 64-byte encryption key.

+## Boot Options

+frugalify supports the following Puppy boot options:
+- `pfix=nocopy`: disables the locking of squashfs image contents to RAM
+- `pfix=ram`: disables persistency

+These options should be specified in the kernel command-line.

 ## Releases